gitlabhq/gitlabhq/doc/api/notes.md

 + `id` (required) - The ID of a project
 + `snippet_id` (required) - The ID of a project snippet

-Return values:

-+ `200 Ok` on success and a list of notes for a single snippet
-+ `401 Unauthorized` if user is not authenticated
-+ `404 Not Found` if project ID or issue ID not found

 ### Get single snippet note